Sigmatic/SigmaticUI/README.md

 The control center of all view controllers running in the app.
 <br />
-Receive notifications for any event your interested in, in any view controller type.
+Receive notifications for any event you're interested in, with any view controller type.

 ```objective-c
 [[SUIControlCenter defaultCenter] registerObserver:controllerLogger